How to Upcycle and Repurpose Old Audio Cassettes and VHS Tapes

-DIY Ways to Reuse Old VHS and Cassette Tapes
+DIY Ways to Reuse Old VHS Video and Audio Cassette Tapes

 The video above shows three simple ways to repurpose your old audio tapes.
 I particularly like the idea of making a cellphone desk stand out of the tape box-cover.
 Without this nifty holder, my phone frequently got lost under files and other stuff.
 This way it is always in view and makes my mobile phone a conveniently visible clock too.

 The clip below shows another easy idea that is great if you have a houseful of kids.
 The plastic cassette covers are used to hold a variety of door-signs.
 A studious teenager can put a “do not disturb” sign on their door and then change it to “welcome” when they are ready for their siblings to bother them once more.

 Recycle an Audio Cassette Into a Super Cool Door Sign